 St. Petersburg Theological Seminary was founded in 1983 and incorporated in the State of Florida on May 2, 1985, effective April 29, 1985, with the charter number: N09309.
-The Seminary was registered with the Internal Revenue Service and granted tax exempt status as a 501 (c) (3) organization, with the Employer Identification Number (EIN): 59-2850837, on May 15, 1989.

 Netzer David International Yeshiva was founded in 1998 as a separate entity licensed by the State of Florida.
-However it functions within the academic structure of the Seminary.
+However, it functions within the academic structure of the Seminary.
 The Yeshiva's degrees are awarded by the Seminary.
 It was registered with the State of Florida as an exempt religious educational institution on August 2, 2010.